publiccodenet/process-code-software-procurement/phases/05-RFP-writing.md

 # 5. RFP Writing

+> This step is relevant for organizations:
+> * buying off the shelf
+> * Buying off the shelf software
+> * Custom instance of existing open source software
+>
+> If you are building your own OSS, skip to:
+> * 7.
+Buying custom software

 ## Goals

 * To turn the problem statement into objective and fair criteria and incorporate insights from market research and benchmarking.